yassirnajmaoui/yrt-pet-readthedocs-test/doc/compilation/building.md

     - This option is `ON` by default
 - The `-DBUILD_PYBIND11` option enables or disables YRT-PET's python bindings
     - This option is `ON` by default

+### Post-compilation steps
+- (optional) To run unit tests, run `ctest -V` from the build folder.
+- Add the `executables` folder to the `PATH` environment variable
+- To check if GPU was successfully enabled for the project, run `yrtpet_reconstruct --help`.
+If the `--gpu` option appears, the program was compiled with GPU acceleration.

 ## FAQ